Hervar77/infinity-doc/mkdocs/api/infinity.fts.md

 Parameters:

 - namespace: `string`
-  >specifies the namespace for the dataset to be stored under
+  >Specifies the namespace for the dataset to be stored under.

 - docId: `number`
-  >the unique document identification number
+  >The unique document identification number.

 - group: `number`
-  >an additional property for the document.
-Can be used to group documents (e.g. for separating documents by different tenants)
+  >An additional property for the document.
+Can be used to group documents (e.g. for separating documents by different tenants).

 - document: `object`
-  >the data to be stored
+  >The data to be stored.

 Example: